 How do you name your typefaces?

 My studio mate and long-time buddy Kel and I were walking out of Sparky’s Giant Burgers in Oakland, California.
-We had just polished of an extremely affordable lunch, and were singing the praises of this legendary East Bay eatery.
+We had just polished off an extremely affordable lunch, and were singing the praises of this legendary East Bay eatery.
 Kel summed it up by saying, “The burgers are pretty good here, nothing incredible, just a good, regular degular burger.”

 Kel’s affinity for and impeccable use of slang had stopped me in my tracks before, but nothing hit quite like this.
-Immediately, I knew I had to return to unfinished sans project, and bring it to the finish line.
+Immediately, I knew I had to return to that unfinished sans project, and bring it to the finish line.

 Becoming a hypocrite

 It wasn’t so long ago that I made every effort to curb the use of grotesques in graphic design.
 From my perspective, their abundance is similar to turning on the radio, and hearing techno on every station.
 Sure, techno is ok, but why should a single genre dominate so heavily?
 I tried to translate this idea into a twitter-friendly format, and it became my only viral tweet.

 The virality was inspiring to me.
 Maybe people were becoming more aware that mega-corporations assume similar voices to leverage the power of their peers, and maybe that could lead to a backlash of rogue designers embracing the chutzpah of the typographically adventurous.
 But one night, my mind was changed.